18520339/finding-similar-images/README.md

 ## Context

--   In my [Data Science project](https://github.com/18520339/vietnamese-foods), my team needed to collect images through many kinds of **Search Engines** for creating dataset and we chose **Google Sheets** for assigning labeling tasks to each member because of its convenient.
+-   In my [Data Science project](https://github.com/18520339/vietnamese-foods), my team had to collect images through many kinds of **Search Engines** for creating dataset and we chose **Google Sheets** for assigning labeling tasks to each member because of its convenient.

 -   There are lots of similar images when crawling from the Internet, this will result in biases in the dataset.
 Here is my solution to filter similar images for the **Data Preparation** step.